slurmulon/gooey/README.md

 > PubSub data synchronization solution for ES6 Single Page Applications

-Single Page Applications (SPAs) contain a context of mutli-layer components that continually changes based on a user's interactions with the system.
+Put abstractly, Single Page Applications (SPAs) are based on a dynamic multi-layered context of components that continually changes based on user interactions with the system.
+The interactions between these components and the layers betwen often span networks (for instance, your Rest API and Client app) and typically become more complex over time as the application grows.

-Synchronizing the data between the components and layers of this dynamic context is one of the greatest challenges facing complex SPAs.
+Synchronizing the data between the components and layers of this dynamic context is, in my opinion, one of the greatest challenges facing complex SPAs.

-Gooey aims to ease the management of complex cross-stack components by making the task more centralized, pragmatic, and responsive.
+Gooey aims to ease the management of complex multi-layer components by iscolating and refining the imperative patterns into a single library.

-## Use Case
+## Why...

 Suppose you are designing an online portal for a company that finances renewable energy systems.
 You might represent your model components as a composition hierarchy: